KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-setup/smart-chain-customizations.md

 # Smart Chain Customizations

-The Komodo platform offers various default customizations for determining the underlying nature of your Smart Chain.
-The desired combination of parameters should be included with the `komodod` execution every time the asset-chain daemon is launched.
+Smart Chains offer various default customizations.
+The desired combination of parameters should be included with the `komodod` execution every time the Smart Chain daemon is launched.

 Changing these customizations at a later time is possible, but this typically requires a hard-fork of your Smart Chain.
 In general, it is best to have your Smart Chain's parameters finalized before decentralizing the ownership of your coin.
 Should you discover a need to change these parameters after the fact, please reach out to our development team for assistance.